 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

-M.S. applicants must have a g.p.a. of at least 3.00 on all electrical and computer engineering, mathematics, and physics course work.
-M.S. applicants with a g.p.a. between 2.75 and 3.00 in electrical and computer engineering, mathematics, and physics course work may be admitted on probation, if warranted by other aspects of their academic records.
+Applicants must have a g.p.a. of at least 3.00 on all electrical and computer engineering, mathematics, and physics course work.
+Those with a g.p.a. between 2.75 and 3.00 in electrical and computer engineering, mathematics, and physics course work may be admitted on probation, if warranted by other aspects of their academic records.

 Students with baccalaureate degrees in related areas (e.g., physics, mathematics, and computer science) may be admitted on conditional status.
 They may be required to complete additional course work, without earning graduate credit, before being granted regular status.